curl/curl/docs/GOVERNANCE.md

 We have a security team.
 That is the team of people who are subscribed to the curl-security mailing list; the receivers of security reports from users and developers.
-This list of people will vary over time but should be skilled developers familiar with the curl project.
+This list of people varies over time but they are all skilled developers familiar with the curl project.

 The security team works best when it consists of a small set of active